rstudio/pygradethis/README.md

 - Simple output checking based on pass / fail conditions with feedback
 - Simple static code checking (AST), with feedback on how student's code differs from solution

-Since this package can't be installed via `pip` yet, please place package in the directory you want to use it.
-To go through how to use this as a module, refer to [use_grader.py](./use_grader.py) file in the root directory.
-Below, we go over its output / AST checking functions.

 ## Output checks

 `pygradethis` mimics the cadence to `gradethis::grade_result`.
 For e.g., we can